niess/pumas-luajit/docs/docs/api/medium/GradientMedium.md

 {: .justify}

 !!! warning
-    The ionization loss of charged particles depends on the target material atomic spacing, i.e. on its density (see e.g. [Sternheimer et al., 1984](https://doi.org/10.1016/0092-640X(84)90002-0)).
-Therefore, it is *a
+    The ionization loss of charged particles depends on the material dielectric properties, a.k.a. the "density effect" (see e.g. [Fermi, 1940](https://doi.org/10.1103/PhysRev.57.485)).
+Therefore, it is *a priori*
-    priori* not correct to arbitrarly change the medium density without re-computing the energy loss.
+    not correct to arbitrarly change the medium density without re-computing the energy loss.
 However, this is a next to leading order effect compared to the density variation itself.
-Therefore, in some cases e.g. when modelling the atmosphere whose density (energy loss) is small w.r.t. to rocks, this can be a convenient approximation.
+Consequently, in some cases e.g. when modelling the atmosphere whose density (energy loss) is small w.r.t. to rocks, this can be a convenient approximation.
     {: .justify}

 ### Synopsis